 Inaugural T.M.C.
 Asser Lecture

 Video Inaugural T.M.C.
-Asser Lecture by Professor Weiler:
+Asser Lecture by Joseph Weiler: